-The acceleration of RSA by adopting the level-set approach is attractive by itself; however, the main appeal of the level-set framework of Sonon et al. is the elegance with which complex microstructures can be generated.
+The acceleration of RSA by adopting the level-set approach is attractive on its own; however, the main appeal of the Sonon et al.'s level-set framework is the elegance with which complex microstructures can be generated.
 As the simplest example, adding a constant $\gamma$ to $\LSs{}$ enables (i) fine-tuning of particle volume fractions, (ii) smoothing of sharp corners of polyhedral particles, and (iii) particle coating, e.g. for defining the Interfacial Transition Zone.

 Combinations of $\LSs{}$ and $\LSs{2}$ permit rendering interparticle bridges and controlled Vorono\"{i}-like tessellations; see~\citep{sonon_unified_2012}, where these morphing operations were used to mimic microstructural geometry of clay/sand mixed soils and irregular masonry.
-Considering also the shortest distance to the boundary of the third nearest particle $\LSs{3}$, \citet{sonon_advanced_2015} demonstrated capability of their framework to produce highly adjustable models of foam-like microstructures, including features such as smooth transition from open to closed foams, concavity of foam ligaments, their coating and hollow interior, and variable thickness of foam ligaments and cell walls.
+Considering also the shortest distance to the boundary of the third nearest particle $\LSs{3}$, \citet{sonon_advanced_2015} demonstrated that their framework can produce highly adjustable models of foam-like microstructures, including features such as a smooth transition from open to closed foams, concavity of foam ligaments, their coatings and hollow interiors, and variable thickness of foam ligaments and cell walls.

-Similarly to the previous subsection, in the following, we present only the essentials of generating foam-like microstructures and introduce necessary modifications.
-The reader is referred to~\citep[Section 4]{sonon_unified_2012} and \citep[Sections 3 and 4]{sonon_advanced_2015} for details on the above-mentioned local adjustments, as they remained unaltered.
+As in \Sref{sec:packing}, we present only the essentials of generating foam-like microstructures and introduce necessary modifications.
+The reader is referred to~\citep[Section 4]{sonon_unified_2012} and \citep[Sections 3 and 4]{sonon_advanced_2015} for details regarding the above-mentioned local adjustments, since they remain unchanged.

-Assume we have at our disposal all three fields $\LSs{}$, $\LSs{2}$, and $\LSs{3}$, containing the shortest distance to the boundary of three nearest particles (either a posteriori computed for a given particle assembly or already tracked during the packing algorithm).
+Assume we have at our disposal all three fields $\LSs{}$, $\LSs{2}$, and $\LSs{3}$, containing the shortest distance to the boundary of three nearest particles (either computed a posteriori for a given particle assembly or already tracked during the packing algorithm).